 Un master node or masternode, is a type of full node which is responsible for carrying out a series of certain tasks or services on the network blockchain to which it is connected.
-These nodes They can be executed by anyone, but for this you must possess a certain amount of cryptocurrency and retain them in a kind of contract.
+These nodes. can be executed by anyone, but for this you must have a certain amount of cryptocurrency and retain them in a kind of contract.

 In this way, these coins are used as a "guarantee" of the operations performed by the node.
 At the same time, The installation of a master node generally enables the person to be part of the governance or other important functions of the blockchain.

 The history of masternodes dates back to 2014, when the developer Evan Duffield developed an idea that allowed him to add a second level in the mining is..
 This design was implemented on a hard fork de Bitcoin who got the name of Xcode and which is currently known as Digital Cash (Dash).

 In its implementation, one of the most valuable results was the reduction of commissions or fees.
 Another additional functionality that Duffield implemented through the master nodes was a decentralized governance system and a process of voting between the parties that gave rise to what we now know as the DAO.
 Another advance created by Duffield using this system was the treasury system, which allows the network to generate a budget from the rewards.
 All this in order to finance the ideas presented by the community for the improvement of the Dash network.

 These early Duffield experiences with the concept of master nodes caught the attention of many developers, who saw the perfect opportunity to implement similar systems in their blockchain projects.

 How does a masternode work?